dustinpfister/blog_posts/_posts/express-example.md

 ### 3.3 - [Making use of the serve index middleware](/2021/03/22/express-example-serve-index/)

 The server index middleware that is one official middleware created and maintained by the express team, is a nice little basic tool for serving up and index of files in a path.
+In this example I am making use of the serve index middleware to sever an index of files in a folder, and also making use of the built in express static middleware as a way to sever up a file in that folder as content when the item is client in the index.

 ### 3.4 - [A basic text editor project](/2019/05/01/express-example-text-editor/)